Wetland Systems and their Value: Subject of FODM Meeting

 He cited as threats to U.S. wetlands, among others, filling, mining, development and sea level rise.
 He conducted a virtual “tour” of some mid-Atlantic wetlands and directed participants to the U.S. Fish and Wildlife Service’s wetlands mapper at www.fws.gov/wetlands/data/mapper.html.
 He presented maps and data showing how development in Fairfax County has adversely impacted many riparian wetlands.

 The Friends of Little Hunting Creek, Friends of Huntley Meadows Park and the Four Mile Run Conservancy Foundation cosponsored the meeting.
-You can see his presentation online here.
+You can see his presentation by viewing the video posted below.